adshares/adshares-docs/protocol/synchronization/synch_broadcast_sending.rst

 To become a part of the network :ref:`Supply-Side Platforms <protocol-definitions-ssp>` and :ref:`Demand-Side Platforms <protocol-definitions-dsp>` need to inform other :ref:`Supply-Side Platforms <protocol-definitions-ssp>` and :ref:`Demand-Side Platforms <protocol-definitions-dsp>` that they are accessible.

-This is done on :ref:`Adshares Blockchain <protocol-definitions-blockchain>` by broadcasting a URL pointing to :ref:`Platform Metadata <protocol-definitions-metadata>`.
+This is done on :ref:`ADS Blockchain <protocol-definitions-blockchain>` by broadcasting a URL pointing to :ref:`Platform Metadata <protocol-definitions-metadata>`.

 .. container:: protocol